iBManu/Aether/README.md

 ### Usage

-Download the project and open it with NetBeans IDE, the execute it.
+Download the project and open it with NetBeans IDE, then execute it.

 The first you will see when you open the program will be a random galaxy.